Our Task

 When asked which is the great commandment in the law of God, the Lord Jesus Christ said: “‘You shall love the Lord your God with all your heart, with all your soul, and with all your mind.’
 This is the first and great commandment.
 And the second is like it: ‘You shall love your neighbor as yourself’” (Matthew 22:36-40).

-In Agape Circle, we engage in “DiaLogos,” a form of dialogue by which we practice the skills of deep listening . . . to God, to ourselves and to one another.
+In Agape Circle meetings we engage in “DiaLogos,” a form of dialogue by which we practice a few of the skills of love, particularly the skill of deep listening . . . to God, to ourselves and to one another.

 Frequently Asked Questions